 Beth Remmes is a Facilitator for The Work That Reconnects, leader of the Earth Care Team at Unity Atlanta, a member of the Unity Worldwide Ministry Earth Care Team, is on the Board of Directors for Georgia Interfaith Power and Light, and co-founder of The Four Directions Fund.

 Beth was a speaker at Emory University’s CREATE Conference, and presenter for the Association for Global New Thought’s Engaged Spirituality Webinar Series on How to Create and Sustain an Earth Care Congregation.
-She has also participated in Pachamama Alliance’s Awakening the Dreamer Facilitator Training Program and Game Changer Intensive, and the Sustainable World Coalition’s Emergence to Action course and Environmental Working Group for Environmental Educators, and White Awake Study Group.
-Beth completed a year long international on-line Work That Reconnects Facilitator Development Program. and earned a Certificate in Ecopsychology from Pacifica Graduate Institute and a certificate in Beyond the Sustainable Development Goals (SDGs): Addressing Sustainability and Development from the University of Michigan.
+She has also participated in Pachamama Alliance’s Awakening the Dreamer Facilitator Training Program and Game Changer Intensive, and the Sustainable World Coalition’s Emergence to Action course, Environmental Working Group for Environmental Educators, and White Awake Study Group.
+Beth completed a year long international on-line Work That Reconnects Facilitator Development Program and earned a certificate in Ecopsychology from Pacifica Graduate Institute and a certificate in Beyond the Sustainable Development Goals (SDGs): Addressing Sustainability and Development from the University of Michigan.

 Beth grew up on the ancestral lands of the Haudenosaunee people in upstate New York.
 Childhood experiences in nature camp and school exposed her to the indigenous wisdom of the Haudenosaunee Confederacy which resonated deeply with her and planted the seeds for a future that would become dedicated to helping to create a life-sustaining society.